Auto · Finance

 How the math works

 A car loan is amortized: the amount you finance is spread across the term in equal monthly payments, each split between interest and principal.
-The calculator first figures the amount financed — vehicle price, minus your down payment and trade-in, plus sales tax and fees.
+The calculator first figures the amount financed — vehicle price, minus your down payment, trade-in, and any manufacturer rebate, plus sales tax and fees.
 Then it applies the standard amortization formula using your monthly rate (APR ÷ 12) and the number of months.

 Why a longer term is a trap